-Come experience the beauty and diversity of this unique desert environment at the Osoyoos Desert Centre, a 67-acre nature interpretive facility located 3 km north of Osoyoos.
+Come experience the beauty and diversity of this unique desert environment at the Osoyoos Desert Centre, a 67-acre nature interpretive facility that offered its first tour in July 1999.
 Enjoy a guided or self-guided tour along our 1.5 km boardwalk, explore hands-on displays in our interpretive building, and stroll through our native plant garden.

 On the southern edge of British Columbia’s beautiful Okanagan Valley is an extraordinary habitat popularly referred to as Canada’s pocket desert.
 This semi-arid, antelope-brush ecosystem is one of Canada’s most rare, fragile and endangered ecosystems.
 It is also home to one of the highest concentrations of rare and at-risk species in Canada.

 Osoyoos Desert Centre is operated by the Osoyoos Desert Society, a non-profit charitable organization dedicated to conserving the South Okanagan’s rich biodiversity for future generations.

 Osoyoos Desert Society acknowledges that for thousands of years people of the Syilx Nation

 have cared for and lived off the unceded land now known as the Osoyoos Desert Centre.